markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 deep-packet-inspection much more difficult.
 Similar to RNS, I2P uses cryptographic public keys as destination addresses, which allows users to host nodes on non-static IPs.

-In general it is recommended to use an I2P node if you are hosting your node publicly.
+In general it is recommended to use an I2P node if you want to host a publically accessible instance, while preserving anonymity.
+If you care more about performance, and a slightly easier setup, use TCP.

-There is a experimental public testnet you can join by adding the following interfaces to your ``.reticulum/config`` file:
+There is a experimental public testnet you can join by adding one of the following interfaces to your ``.reticulum/config`` file:

 .. code::

   # For connecting over TCP/IP:
   [[RNS Testnet Frankfurt]]
     type = TCPClientInterface
     interface_enabled = yes